Professional Researchers Tracing YOUR Genealogy

 Sicilian Net

-My latest book on CD is titled Sicily - A Reference for Researchers and is now available.
+My latest book on CD is titled Sicily, Part 1 and Part 2 is now available on 2 CDs.
 With a file for each town (plus many other files), it relates the history of Sicily as reflected in the photos, records and festivals of its towns.
 It contains over 2500 text and photo files and can be ordered at CD order.